 UNC Project provides free clinical care to over 1,700 patients per week.
-These patients come to Kamuzu Central Hospital (KCH) through the sexually transmitted infections and reproductive health clinic, Lighthouse HIV Clinic, adult medicine ward at KCH, family planning clinic and through voluntary counseling and testing (VCT).
+These patients come to Kamuzu Central Hospital (KCH) and Bwaila district hospital.
+They come through the sexually transmitted infections clinic, Lighthouse HIV Clinic, adult and pediatric medical wards, antenatal and gynecological clinics, and through HIV testing and counseling (HTC).

-Each UNC Project clinician devotes 20% of her or his time to providing service somewhere in the hospital complex.
+Each UNC Project clinician devotes minimum of 20% of her or his time to providing service somewhere in the hospital complex.
 Currently about 25% of services at Lighthouse are provided by UNC Project staff.
-UNC Project staff wholly man the STI clinic and the admissions ward at KCH.
+UNC Project staff wholly man the STI clinic.

 Three UNC physician faculty members attend at KCH and make rounds in the medical ward.
-UNC Project nurses are assigned on a rotating schedule to provide care in the medical ward and the labour and delivery wards.
+In addition, other UNC clinicians attend to the inpatients on a daily basis.
+UNC Project nurses are assigned on a daily schedule to provide care in the medical ward, cancer clinic and the antenatal and labour wards.

 Individuals who test positive for HIV during screening for our NIH-supported clinical trials are referred to the Lighthouse HIV primary care clinic for long-term follow-up or are enrolled in clinical trials providing similar services.
-UNC Project supports the Lighthouse with personnel, supplies and medication.
-Currently, nine UNC clinicians, including a UNC infectious diseases faculty member, spend time in this clinic.
+UNC Project supports the Lighthouse with personnel, supplies and laboratory services.
+Currently, UNC clinicians, including a UNC infectious diseases faculty member, spend time in this clinic.
 Antiretroviral drugs are provided free through government health centers.
-The UNC Project performs CD4 counts and other laboratory tests for patients seen at its clinics and the Lighthouse.

 STI Primary Care Services